therealkujo/gh-dependabot/README.md

 ### Dependencies

-The extension requires you to be running Python 3 and also to have [click](https://click.palletsprojects.com/en/8.1.x/) installed.
+The extension requires you to be running Python 3 and also to have [click](https://click.palletsprojects.com/en/8.1.x/) and [pyrate-limiter](https://github.com/vutran1710/PyrateLimiter) installed.

 To install click you can run